Debt Funds Types in India – After Sebi Categorization.

 So, longer the duration of a bond higher will be the risk in the bond.

-This is due to as bond prices inversely proportional to interest rates.
+This is due to bond prices inversely proportional to interest rates.

 Moreover, always be careful before entering into longer duration funds.

-However, If you notice Sebi are classified only 8 Types of Debt funds using Macaulay Duration.
+However, If you notice Sebi is classified only 8 Types of Debt funds using Macaulay Duration.